HSE-LAMBDA/DeepGenerativeModels/seminars/01_seminar_autoencoders/README.md

 ## Seminar Overview

 - **Topic**: Introduction to Autoencoders (AEs)
-- **Goal**: Understand how AEs learn a compressed representation of data by reconstructing the original input from a lower-dimensional latent space.
+- **Goal**: Understand how AEs learn a compressed representation of data by reconstructing the original input from a lower-dimensional **latent space**.
 - **Variants Covered**:
   1. Simple Autoencoder
   2. Denoising Autoencoder (DAE)